Shift from efficiency to sufficiency

 It’s again like Yogi Berra said “We are lost, but we’re making great time” To survive and prosper we now have to be efficient in using resources to promote prosperity within limits.

 But even that isn’t enough.
-Earth limits requires us to shift our priorities from efficiency to sufficiency, an enough.
-And enough respecting limits set by entropy, our finite planet and our purpose of creating a better world for all.
+Earth limits requires us to shift our priorities from efficiency to sufficiency, and as the brilliant Donella Meadows said "we got to have an enough!"
+An enough that respects the limits set by entropy, our finite planet and our purpose of creating a better world for all.

 References and quotes